Apple Crisp Skillet

 If you decide to use canned apples, drain them well before adding them to the apple crisp filling.

-Can this apple recipe be made ahead of time?
+Can this cast iron apple crisp be made ahead of time?

 Sweet apples covered in a brown sugar oatmeal crumble and baked to perfection in a cast iron skillet.